Introduction to Valves: What Are Valves & How Do They Work?

 When choosing the proper size, be sure to consider both the connector diameter and the overall flow rate of the valve compared to your needs.
 Some valves offer excellent flow while others constrict flow and increase pressure.

 This means sometimes you must install a larger valve to adjust for flow than the adapter diameter alone might imply.

 Valve End Connections: The Key to a Good Fit and Proper Operation

 With sizing and design out of the way, it’s also important to consider valve end connections.

-While the most obvious implication here is choosing an end fitting compatible with your piping, there are also functional characteristics to common end types that might make one valve more suited to your needs than another.
+While the most obvious implication here is choosing an end connection compatible with your piping, there are also functional characteristics to common end types that might make one valve more suited to your needs than another.

 Common valve connections and ends include:

-- Screwed or threaded: Often used in instrument connections or sample points
+- Screwed or Threaded: Often used in instrument connections or sample points

 - Flanged: The most common ends for piping use